PlatONnetwork/PlatON-Go/.github/ISSUE_TEMPLATE/question.md

 assignees: ''
 ---

 This should only be used in very rare cases e.g. if you are not 100% sure if something is a bug or asking a question that leads to improving the documentation.
-For general questions please use [discord](https://discord.com/invite/jAjFzJ3Cff) or the Alaya forum at https://forum.latticex.foundation/c/PlatON-CN.
+For general questions please use [discord](https://discord.com/invite/jAjFzJ3Cff) or the PlatON forum at https://forum.latticex.foundation/c/PlatON-CN.